Rodney Purvis

-Rodney O'Keith Purvis (born February 14, 1994) is an American professional basketball player who plays for Gargždai of the Lithuanian Basketball League (LKL).
+Rodney O'Keith Purvis (born February 14, 1994) is an American professional basketball player for Kožuv of the Macedonian League.
 A shooting guard from Plymouth, North Carolina, he played college basketball for the NC State Wolfpack and the UConn Huskies.

 High school career

 In October 2010, Purvis reclassified from the high school class of 2013 to the class of 2012.
 He said his classes would be in order and he could not wait to go to college.
 In the spring of 2011, he committed to Louisville, but reopened his recruitment in May after Louisville assistant Tim Fuller went to Missouri.
 On September 30, 2011, he announced his intent to play for Mark Gottfried at N.C.
 State, choosing the Wolfpack over offers from Connecticut, Memphis, Duke, Missouri and Ohio State.

 He was the 2012 North Carolina Gatorade Player of the Year.
 Purvis played in the 2012 McDonald's All-American Boys Game.
 On April 14, 2012, Purvis compiled 22 points, two rebounds and three steals in the Jordan Brand Classic.
 He was named the co-MVP with Shabazz Muhammad.

-ESPN analyst DJ Quinn wrote, "In a short period of time, Purvis distinguished himself as an athletic, strong, scoring threat.
+ESPN analyst Dave Telep wrote, "In a short period of time, Purvis distinguished himself as an athletic, strong, scoring threat.
 Excellent off the drive and finishing in the paint, he's difficult to guard.
 There's an attacking presence he brings to the table, making him one of the best young offensive players in his age group."
 He drew some comparison to fellow Raleigh native John Wall, although Purvis tried to shrug off these comparison.
 According to ESPN, he was the 15th best recruit in his class.
 He was the 12th ranked recruit in his class according to Rivals.com.